PGI Hosts the 2019 Platinum Advisory Council Meeting with Platinum Jewellery Industry Leaders in China

 At the meeting, PGI released its 2019 China campaigns, including the “Platinum Reboot”, which aims at helping strategic partners achieve business transformation and gain market share through innovations in areas like brand repositioning, marketing and design technology.
 The “Platinum Reboot” will help both the upstream and downstream industries, accelerating platinum turnover and reboot their business.
 PGI's 2019 China campaigns also include online and offline campaigns for local retailers, marketing programmes, consumer events as well as design and innovation campaigns.

 China’s new middle-class population is considered to be the main driving force for the economic growth.
-In particular, millennials have created more market opportunities for high-end consumer goods sectors.
+In particular, Chinese millennials have created more market opportunities to the high-end consumer goods sectors.
+However, it should not be overlooked that an increasing number of experiential services, digital interactive products and personalised designs are competing with traditional jewellers for these target consumers.
+To this end, PGI has reshaped the functions, values, scenarios and meaning of luxury and high-end jewellery including those made with platinum, and has repositioned platinum and offered strategies for multiple market segments and platforms.
+PGI wants to enhance the extraordinary brand identity of platinum, so that this precious metal will be more appealing to younger consumers.
 At the meeting, PGI analysed consumer profiles and purchasing occasions, followed by panel discussions on brand positioning, business opportunities, innovative product design and development, and future trends of Chinese platinum jewellery market.

 (Members of the PAC and PGI)